shichemt/fb-auto-birthday-sender/README.md

 Facebook Auto Birthday Sender
 ==============

 We all have a lot of Facebook friends and sometimes we do not have time to send 'Happy Birthday' wishes to them.
-This script is made for that purpose. **Auto-Pilot your happy-birthday-wishes to your Facebook friends**
+This script was made for that purpose. **Auto-Pilot your happy-birthday-wishes to your Facebook friends**

-Tl;dr: Send generic 'Happy Birthday' private message to your Facebook friends when their birthday come.
+Tl;dr: Send generic 'Happy Birthday' private message to your Facebook friends on their birthday.

 Requirements:
 -------------